hammerheim-game/hammerheim-rules/4-magic.md

 portrayed as a tall, broad-shouldered man with long wild hair and a thick beard.
 He wears a stag skull as a helm and is clothed in bison and bear skins.
 He is often called the Lord of Beasts.
 His followers include rangers, trappers and those who live in the wilds of the Empire.
-Prayers of Taal work like the Prayers of Sigmar although the Taal Priest never wears armour.
+Prayers of Taal work like the Prayers of Sigmar although the Taal Priest never wears armor.
 D6 Result
 1 Stag’s Leap Difficulty 7
 Many of Taal’s priests wear a stag skull as a symbol of their devotion and the Forest Lord’s power can be used to